 Your children may be at even greater risk if you stay.
 Men who assault their wives often abuse their children as well.
-Even if they are not being physically hurt, children suffer tremendous emotional trauma by witnessing abuse (see pages 20-21).
+Even if they are not being physically hurt, children suffer tremendous emotional trauma by witnessing abuse (see pages 21-22).
+There is also a strong chance they will grow up to repeat the behaviours they have learned.